-- 1. demonstrate a comprehensive understanding of the appropriate anatomical vocabulary for describing the arrangement and orientation of a particular structure: - 2. demonstrate comprehensive knowledge of the anatomy of the domestic species and critically evaluate the similarities and differences in the arrangement of muscles, bones, tendons, joints, nerves and major blood vessels between common domestic species and humans; - 3. demonstrate an in depth understanding of the structure and mechanical properties of muscle, tendon, bone and cartilage evaluating the response of these structures to the mechanical environment, exercise, fatigue, ageing and injury: - 4. demonstrate an in depth understanding of the biomechanics of locomotion of the horse and dog, including sports specific locomotion and factors affecting locomotion including the rider, training aids and farriery; - 5. critical evaluation of the scientific literature relating to the area of study.
+- LO1.
+Use the appropriate anatomical vocabulary for describing the arrangement and orientation of a particular structure. - LO2.
+Describe the anatomy of the domestic species and critically evaluate similarities and differences in the arrangement of muscles, bones, tendons, joints, nerves and major blood vessels between common domestic species and humans. - LO3.
+Describe the structure and mechanical properties of muscle, tendon, bone and cartilage critically evaluating the response of these structures to the mechanical environment, exercise, fatigue, ageing and injury. - LO4.
+Critically analyse the biomechanics of locomotion of the horse and dog, including sports specific locomotion and factors affecting locomotion including the rider, training aids and farriery. - LO5.
+Critically evaluate the scientific literature relevant to musculoskeletal anatomy and biomechanics of the common domestic species.

-1. Anatomy of the thoracic limb

-- Osteology, synovial structures and muscular arrangement of the equine and canine thoracic limb, including the thoracic limb stay apparatus in horses and use of appropriate anatomical terminology to describe and orientate a specimen. - Major nerves and blood vessels of the thoracic limb. - Cutaneous sensation and muscle function related to each major nerve in the thoracic limb. - Normal range of motion of the joints of the thoracic limb, and structures that constrain the range of movement of a joint in a particular plane. - The role of the main thoracic limb muscle groups in locomotion including the specialised structures of the equine thoracic limb and the effect on individual joint movement and locomotion elicited by damage to a specific element of the musculoskeletal system. - The underlying anatomical structures that correspond to topographical features of the thoracic limb on the living animal.
+- 1. Anatomy of the thoracic limb - Osteology, synovial structures and muscular arrangement of the equine and canine thoracic limb, including the thoracic limb stay apparatus in horses and use of appropriate anatomical terminology to describe and orientate a specimen. - Major nerves and blood vessels of the thoracic limb. - Cutaneous sensation and muscle function related to each major nerve in the thoracic limb. - Normal range of motion of the joints of the thoracic limb, and structures that constrain the range of movement of a joint in a particular plane. - The role of the main thoracic limb muscle groups in locomotion including the specialised structures of the equine thoracic limb and the effect on individual joint movement and locomotion elicited by damage to a specific element of the musculoskeletal system. - The underlying anatomical structures that correspond to topographical features of the thoracic limb on the living animal.